What is a Pharm.D.?

 Each candidate will participate in a multiple mini-interview (MMI) session.

 The MMI is a series of seven interview stations consisting of timed (eight-minute) interview scenarios.
-Applicants rotate through the stations, each with its own interviewer and scenario, over the course of an hour.
-The MMI does not test knowledge but will assess characteristics and attributes which the Admissions Committee feel are important for success as a pharmacist.
+The MMI does not test pharmacy knowledge but will assess characteristics and attributes the Admissions Committee feel are important for success as a pharmacist.

 How should I dress for the interview?